-Before I even start, you can't use your outdoor grill inside, even in your garage.
+Before we even start, you can't use your outdoor grill inside, even in your garage.
 Charcoal and gas grills produce large amounts of carbon monoxide and even small amounts can kill you.
-I know this might seem obvious to you, but every year a dozen people are killed using an outdoor grill inside.
+This his might seem obvious, but every year a dozen people die from using an outdoor grill inside.
 Indoor grilling must be done on a grill or grill pan designed for indoor grilling.

 Types of Indoor Grills

-Climbing down from the soapbox let’s take a quick look at the types of indoor grills on the market.
-There are basically two types, the open grill, and the folding contact grill.
+Let’s take a quick look at the types of indoor grills on the market.
+There are basically two types: the open grill and the folding contact grill.
 The open grill is similar in cooking style to an outdoor grill.
-These electric appliances have a heating element and a grill like cooking surface.
-While you have to flip foods to cook evenly the experience of grilling is much more authentic and the flavor is closer to the real thing.
+These electric appliances have a heating element and a grill-like cooking surface.
+While you have to flip foods to cook evenly, the experience of grilling is much more authentic and the flavor is closer to the real thing.
 A good example of this type of grill is the Zojirushi EB-CC15 Indoor Electric Grill.

 How to Grill Indoors

 So what can you grill on your indoor grill?
 Most anything you would outside.
-Indoor grills don't have the ability to drain liquids as well as outdoor grills and you don't want marinades running over your counter, so when grilling marinated meats allow them to drain first on a cooling rack.
-While you can baste on an indoor grill you need to do so sparingly.
+Indoor grills can't drain liquids as well as outdoor grills, and you don't want marinades running over your counter, so when grilling marinated meats, allow them to drain first on a cooling rack.
+While you can baste on an indoor grill, you need to do so sparingly.
 Lightly brush basting solutions on foods, careful not to spill.
-Other than that you really can cook most anything that will fit on your grill.
+Other than that, you can cook almost anything that will fit on your grill.